-However, the effectiveness of these new infrastructures has not been well examined, mostly due to data limitations, making it difficult for policy makers to judge the real value of this form of investment.
-In addition, the lack of detailed cycling data limits our understanding of cycling behaviour (e.g., weather effects, route choice, etc).
+However, the effectiveness of such infrastructures has not been well examined, mostly due to data limitations, making it difficult for policy makers to judge the real value of this form of investment.
+In addition, the lack of detailed cycling data limits our understanding of cycling behaviour (e.g., weather effects, route choice, effects of unprecedented events, etc).
 This project will tackle the issue by utilising diverse data sets and analytical approaches.

 Aims and Objectives